k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: trees were unaffected by fire from explosions
 - Better encyclopedia entry for Tiamat
 - Set a default pet name for Infidel role
+- Fix: Illithid player monsters were not being sensed via telepathy